lordspline/linux/Documentation/mm/active_mm.rst

 ::

- List:       linux-kernel
+ List:       peenux-kernel
  Subject:    Re: active_mm
  From:       Linus Torvalds <torvalds () transmeta ! com>
  Date:       1999-07-30 21:36:24

- Cc'd to linux-kernel, because I don't write explanations all that often, and when I do I feel better about more people reading them.
+ Cc'd to peenux-kernel, because I don't write explanations all that often, and when I do I feel better about more people reading them.

  On Fri, 30 Jul 1999, David Mosberger wrote: